 co-founded MTC in 1987 and has served as teaching artist, Artist in Residence, director, general manager, actor, producer and currently as Director of the School of Performing Arts and MTC’s Managing Director.
 Acting credits include John Guare’s A Day for Surprises, Upper Broadway (Westport Country Playhouse), Hamlet (with Tony Roberts), South Pacific (with Jamie Farr), The Fantasicks (Rich Forum) and on MTC’s MainStage in Jacques Brel is Alive and Well..., Three Guys Naked from the Waist Down, Yours, Anne, It’s a Wonderful Life: A Live Radio Play, Doubt, Almost, Maine, God of Carnage, The Fantasticks, A Christmas Carol: A Live Radio Play and last season’s Vanya and Sonia and Masha and Spike.
 Film credits include Bullets Over Broadway, Cadillac Man, Soapdish and as Sean Penn’s double in Dead Man Walking.
 Jim holds a BFA degree in Musical Theatre from Otterbein College and was also trained at the Actors’ Theatre of Louisville, Playwright’s Horizons in New York City and Improv Asylum in Boston.
 Jim, a graduate of the National Guild of Community Schools of the Arts’ AMICI Arts Management Program, continues as a Blue Ribbon Panelist for the Daytime Emmy Awards, and is on the voting committee for the SAG awards, and a member of “Who’s Who in the American Theatre” from 1991-present.
 Jim is a proud member of Actors Equity Association since 1980.
 Member AEA, SAG, AFTRA.

-is a professional actress who not long ago relocated to CT from NYC.
-Most recently she was seen playing Vivienne Kensington in Legally Blonde at the Summer Theatre of New Canaan.
-Other theatre credits include Sunset Boulevard (Roundabout Theatre Co. workshop) directed by Michael Mayer, South Pacific (St. Louis MUNY and Camelot (Sacramento Music Circus), as well as playing Lucy in ...Charlie Brown, Mary Jane in Big River, Wendy in Peter Pan, Beggar Woman in Sweeney Todd and Beth March in Little Women.
+Kate Simone is a professional actress residing in Fairfield County.
+Most recently she won the Connecticut Critics' Circle Award for Best Supporting Actress in a Musical for her portrayal of Louise in Gypsy right here at MTC!
+Other theatre credits include Sunset Boulevard (Roundabout Theatre Co. workshop) directed by Michael Mayer, South Pacific (St. Louis MUNY) and Camelot (Sacramento Music Circus), as well as playing Vivienne in Legally Blonde, Lucy in ...Charlie Brown, Mary Jane in Big River, Wendy in Peter Pan, Beggar Woman in Sweeney Todd and Beth March in Little Women.
 Kate has also been seen on TV in HAPPYish (Showtime) and Mistresses (ABC).
-She is a proud member of both AEA and SAG-AFTRA. www.katesimone.com
+She holds a BFA in musical theatre from Syracuse University and is a proud member of both AEA and SAG-AFTRA. www.katesimone.com